 4. Do I need to get a tax number for my LLC?

-Yes, almost every business needs a tax ID, called an Employer ID (EiN).
+Yes, almost every business needs a tax ID, called an Employer Identification Number (EiN).
 It’s like a Social Security Number for a business.
 You definitely need an EIN if: